1612554/ExtensionFb/README.md

 function crawl(){
     //process

-    //result is a list ID of user
+    //result is a list of userID
     return result;
 }

 ```

+>> building ...